 - Refrigerant leak: AC units keep using refrigerant, so it shouldn’t run out.
 Not enough refrigerant signals a leak somewhere.
 Only a tech can find the leak, fix it, and recharge the system to the appropriate level.

 - Dirty evaporator coil: If dust accumulates on the coil, air can’t reach it, and it’s likely to freeze.

 - Nonfunctional blower: A broken motor or unbalanced fan can halt airflow over the evaporator coil.

-The next time your AC freezes up, contact the NATE-certified pros at Aramendia Plumbing, Heating and Air to repair the problem.
+The next time your AC freezes up, contact the ACE-certified pros at Aramendia Plumbing, Heating and Air to repair the problem.
 We have lots of experience helping homeowners troubleshoot their air conditioners, and we’re certain we can get things working again fast.
 Contact us at 210-404-4233 to book air conditioning repair in San Antonio with us right away.